jhpyle/docassemble/_docs/fields.md

 The `color` should refer to one of the [Bootstrap colors] (`primary`, `secondary`, `success`, `danger`, `warning`, `info`, `light`, `link`, or `dark`).

+If you want a choice to be included conditionally, you can use `show if` to specify a [Python expression] that indicates when the choice should be included or not.

+{% include side-by-side.html demo="choices-show-if" %}

 These customizations can also be specified when building a list of choices using code: